testdouble/testdouble.js/README.md

 ## Getting started

-Mocking libraries are more often abused than used effectively, so figuring out how to document a mocking library in such a way as to only encourage healthy use has proven to be a real challenge.
-Here are a few paths to getting started:
+Mocking libraries are more often abused than used effectively, so figuring out how to document a mocking library so as to only encourage healthy uses has proven to be a real challenge.
+Here are a few paths we've prepared for getting started with testdouble.js:

 * The [API section of this README](#api) to get an at-a-glance view of the API so you can get started stubbing and verifying right away